ORESoftware/npm.version/README.md

 ```

 The above will look to see if any local versions match 6* <br>
-If no local versions match, then it will go to NPM to get the latest <br>
-version that starts with 6. <br>
+If no local versions match, then it will go to NPM to get the latest version that starts with 6. <br>

 If you use the `--latest` flag: